Partial alignment between jets and megamasers: Coherent versus selective accretion: Bayesian evidence for jet--maser disk partial alignment

 \subsection{Observational sample}

+The sample we analyzed consists of ten galaxies hosting both a jet and a water megamaser (observed at 22 GHz).
+All the hosts of such active galactic nuclei (AGN) are disk galaxies (either spirals or S0s) and have luminosities close to $L^{*}$\footnote{Where $L^{*}$ is the scale parameter of the Schechter luminosity function, for reference of the same order as the Milky Way luminosity.}, as expected given the MBH mass estimates for these sources (in the $10^6-10^7$\msun \, range).
+The redshifts and masses of the stellar component and of the central MBH for each galaxy are listed in Table~\ref{tab:sample}.
+The hosts do not show signs of ongoing strong interactions, and are typically found in galaxy groups, as we found cross-correlating the positions of the ten hosts with the group catalog by \citet{Tully15}.

-Our analysis starts from the position angles (PAs) observed for the megamasers (\pam) and jets (\paj) of 10 AGN. \paj~ identifies the direction of the projection of the jet on the plane of the sky, and it is implicitly assumed to be aligned with the direction of the MBH spin. \pam~ instead traces the orientation of the megamaser semi-major axes\footnote{The megamaser semimajor axis is a good proxy for the actual 3D orientation, as the stimulated emission is best traced along the disc axis, and it requires the disc plane to be nearly perpendicular to the sky plane.}, so that an AGN with perfectly aligned jet and megamaser angular momentum will result in a difference between the two PAs ($\Delta$PA) of 90$^\circ$.
+Our analysis starts from the position angles (PAs) observed for the jets (\paj) and megamasers (\pam) of the ten AGN.
+The parameter \paj~ identifies the direction of the projection of the jet on the plane of the sky,\footnote{The PAs are quoted according to the International Astronomical Union convention.} and it is assumed to be aligned with the direction of the MBH spin.
+The parameter \pam~ is the position angle of the principal axis of the ellipse obtained by projecting the megamaser disk onto the plane of the sky.\footnote{The principal axis of the projected ellipses is a good proxy for the actual 3D orientation of the megamaser disk as the stimulated emission is best traced along the disk axis, and it requires the disk plane to be nearly perpendicular to the sky plane.} An AGN with perfectly aligned jet and megamaser angular momentum will therefore result in a relative inclination between the two PAs of 90$^\circ$.
+In the following we quantify the relative misalignments between megamasers and jets ($\Delta$PA) as the smallest of the two angles generated by the crossing of the two straight lines (on the plane of the sky) defined by \paj\, and \pam\, \citep[as originally defined in][]{greene13}.
+A schematic illustration of the position angles is shown in Fig.~\ref{fig:sketch}.